yhs968/pyGRU4REC/README.md

 ```

 ## Reproducing the results of the original paper
 Actually, the results from this PyTorch Implementation gives a slightly better result compared to the [original code](https://github.com/hidasib/GRU4Rec) that was written in Theano.
-I guess this comes from the difference in the
+I guess this comes from the difference between Theano and PyTorch.
 ```
 $ bash run_train.sh
 $ bash run_test.sh